-Biological assets in PRFoods' fish farms is rainbow trout (Oncorhynchus mykiss) fish stock accounted in live weight.
+Biological assets in PRFoods' fish farms is rainbow trout (Oncorhynchus mykiss) and whitefish (Coregonus lavaretus) fish stock accounted for in live weight.

-The Group uses the Norwegian export statistics (source: akvafakta.no) to assess the value of rainbow trout's stock.
+The Group uses the Norwegian export statistics to assess the value of rainbow trout's stock.
 For assessing the value of whitefish stock, the monthly market price survey of the Finnish Fish Farmers' Association is used.
 When the price of raw fish increases or decreases, so does the value of fish harvested in fish farms of PRFoods, having either a positive or a negative impact on the Group's financial results.